Vizio settles for $2.2 million in FTC suit over snooping on consumers’ viewing habits

 As the FTC blog post makes clear, this was no innocent, anonymized data collection.
 The exact show being watched, second by second, was recorded and sold alongside IP data and metadata like MAC addresses, nearby Wi-Fi networks and so on.
 This would be matched by a third party to individuals or households — and while names were not allowed to be attached to the data, pretty much every other detail was: “sex, age, income, marital status, household size, education, and home ownership,” according to the FTC.TVs did this under the guise of a feature called “Smart Interactivity,” which ostensibly offered “program offers or suggestions.”
 Not only does the setting say nothing of pervasive tracking of viewing habits, but the lawsuit notes “Defendants have not provided any ‘program offers or suggestions’ or ‘program-related information’ for most televisions for more than two years” — so the feature was essentially a dummy.
 Even older TVs that didn’t have the feature originally were updated and opted into the program.

 In addition to coughing up some money, Vizio must delete all data collected up until March of 2016 and improve its privacy practices.
-The $2.2 million includes $1.5 million for the FTC and $1 million for the New Jersey’s DCA; $300,000 is suspended, though it’s unclear why.
-I’ve contacted the FTC to find out.
+The $2.2 million includes $1.5 million for the FTC and $1 million for the New Jersey’s DCA — although $300,000 was suspended from the latter amount as a carrot measure to get Vizio to comply with the terms of the settlement.
+Vizio admits to no wrongdoing.

-It may have something to do with the reservation detailed by FTC Chairman Maureen Ohlhausen in a statement alongside the other items today.
+The business isn’t entirely finished.
 One of the counts in the complaint against Vizio alleges that the company recorded and shared “sensitive data.”
 Ohlhausen prudently points out that this is uncharted territory:

 We have long defined sensitive information to include financial information, health information, Social Security Numbers, information about children, and precise geolocation information.
 But here, for the first time, the FTC has alleged in a complaint that individualized television viewing activity falls within the definition of sensitive information.